INSEAD Essay Questions & Tips

 Job Essays:

-- When describing your current role, it can be easy to dive into your own day-to-day without providing the necessary context about your company, team, etc. So, start there, providing insight into where your team fits within the organization and filtering down to your role within the team.
+- When describing your current role, avoid diving into day-to-day details.
+Start with context about your company and team first.
+So, start there, providing insight into where your team fits within the organization and filtering down to your role within the team.
 Avoid industry jargon, and instead provide that context in simple, easy-to-understand terms.
 Then, highlight one or two of your best accomplishments.
 It can be tempting to copy and paste the verbiage from your resume, but we discourage this.
-The word count here allows you to describe these experiences more robustly than a resume allows for (plus the copy/paste method feels a bit lazy, right?).
+The word count here exceeds what a resume allows.
+Use it fully.
+Also, copying from your resume feels lazy.
+Avoid it.

 - This question is essentially asking why you are pursuing an MBA.
 Yes, you need to directly answer the question about what would be next if you didn’t attend business school, but also use it as an opportunity to share why an MBA will serve you in the long-term.
-A watch out here specifically for consultants (which we also tell our banker/PE clients) is that you should be careful not to frame business school as the ‘default’ next step in your career.
+A specific watch out for consultants: don’t frame business school as your career ‘default’.
+We give this same advice to bankers and PE clients.
 Really reflect on the skills you will gain in business school that you would not have otherwise developed and communicate those in your answer.

 - The most critical element of a successful answer to this question lies in the ‘rationale behind your choices’.
-If you joined BCG directly after undergrad, why was consulting your career path of choice?
-Particularly if your major was in a seemingly unrelated discipline, help the reader connect the dots between your focus in college and your industry of choice.
+If you joined BCG directly after undergrad, explain why consulting attracted you.
+Did your major seem unrelated?
+Help the reader connect the dots.
+Show the link between your college focus and your industry choice.
 It might be the case that you chose your career based on a certain set of expectations and, instead, it has shaped you in a vastly different way than you thought it would – that’s ok too and would make for an interesting answer here.
 The key is to demonstrate that you are self-aware, reflective, and rational when it comes to your choices in life.

 Motivation Essays:

 - This INSEAD essay is the ‘biggie’.
 It’s also the essay that is the most open to creativity and structural variation.
 However, despite the longer length, don’t view this essay as an opportunity to present a laundry list of your personality traits.
 Carefully select 3-4 qualities, perhaps 2-3 strengths and 1 weakness, that best represent your ‘brand’ and also demonstrate you align with INSEAD’s admission criteria – Ability to Contribute (essentially interpersonal, teamwork, and communication skills), International Motivation, and Leadership Potential.
-For each strength you note, showcase an example that ‘proves’ you possess it.
-Ideally, you vary up the examples between work, extracurriculars, and personal stories to show a well-rounded picture of yourself.
+For each strength, showcase an example that proves you possess it.
+Vary your examples across work, extracurriculars, and personal stories.
+Show a well-rounded picture.
 And, as it relates to your weakness(es), it’s ok and even recommended to be honest – don’t present a ‘fake weakness’.
-That said, this is essentially a sales pitch so share a weakness that you are actively working to address (and can point to how) or that business school will help remedy.
+This is still a sales pitch at its core.
+Share a weakness you actively address.
+Point to how.
+Or show how business school will help remedy it.

-- Like the optional essay for other schools, this one can be used to address a lower-than-average GPA/GMAT/GRE, a gap between jobs, why your current manager is not providing a recommendation, more/less work experience than average, etc. There is no need to complete it if you don’t have a specific item to address.
+- Like the optional essay for other schools, this one can be used to address a lower-than-average GPA/GMAT/GRE, a gap between jobs, why your current manager is not providing a recommendation, more/less work experience than average, etc. Skip this essay if you don’t have a specific item to address.

 If you’d like assistance with your INSEAD essay reponses or your broader MBA application strategy, click here to schedule an initial consultation!